 Beyond my personal story, there is an observed association between allergies and oral hygiene at a societal level.
 For example, this chart (right) shows an association between allergies and the number of oral hygienists in the U.S. The number of oral hygienists in the US is used to indicate a level of public oral hygiene.
 Asthma is the representative of allergic diseases.
 This data was publicly available at the NIH and Department of Labor.
 The association of the two data sets is highly significant.

 During my own research, while developing AllerPops, I found that oral microbiota produce metabolites, including but not limited to the short chain fatty acid, that influence the function of multiple biologic systems and organs, such as the immune system.
 Absence or severe reduction of the relevant bacteria may cause the immune system to malfunction, possibly by causing an oversensitivity to allergens.

-Evidence has further suggested that promoting healthy oral microbiota with certain substances may allow the immune system to function in a healthy manner with a healthy response to allergens.
+Evidence has further suggested that promoting healthy oral microbiota with prebiotic may allow the immune system to function in a healthy manner with minimal to no response to allergens.

 Furthermore, because the mouth is connected to the lungs, healthy oral microbiota may lead to a healthy response not only to allergic rhinitis but also relevant diseases affecting the lungs, such as asthma.